 |Topic||Day / Time|

-- Teaching in the outpatient setting: A hectic clinic and no time to teach?
-This workshop focuses on integrating learners into the ambulatory setting including agenda setting, priming the learner, and elements from the One Minute Preceptor.
+- Individual Precepting: A hectic clinical day with no time to teach?
+This workshop focuses on one-on-one teaching with integration of learners into clinical workflow.
+Discussion includes agenda setting, priming the learner, and elements from the One Minute Preceptor.

-- Teaching in the inpatient setting: Orchestrating rounds.
-As a medical educator, you are the conductor of a group of learners with variable stages of development.
+- Group Teaching: As a medical educator, you are the conductor of a group of learners with variable stages of development.
 How do we maintain learner engagement, teach to multiple levels, and ensure patient care happens?
 This workshop focuses on setting expectations and teacher preparation.

 Applications should include: